-We take the idea the notion, “It takes a village to raise a child” to heart and want to work collaboratively to ensure the best for each child.
+We take the idea the notion, “It takes a village to raise a child.”
+We want to work collaboritively to create the best outcomes for each student.

 Find out what the focus of the class is and support the learning by going to the library and enriching the topics through conversation and fun.
 (Alana’s personal side note: I had some amazing teachers, some good teachers and some teachers I could have done without.
 In the situation where my teachers were less than good, my mom never added fuel to the fire when I complained, she simply encouraged my own problem-solving and spoke to the school without me really knowing what was going on.
 This, I’m fairly sure, kept me from starting a full-blown mutiny in the classroom with my friends).

 Understanding there has been a separation of a child’s parents, the birth of a new baby, a move, or the death of a loved one or pet can help us better understand a student that may be acting out of character.
-Having the context for what is happening outside of the school only helps us better assist your child and their teacher.
+Having the context for what is happening outside of the school only helps us better assist your child and his teacher.

-If your child is particularly adept at something, encourage them in this area.
-The confidence they feel as a result of their abilities creates a spill-over effect for areas they may struggle in.
+If your child is particularly adept at something, encourage her in this area.
+The confidence she feels as a result of her abilities creates a spill-over effect for areas they may struggle in.
 In turn, speaking favourably about efforts in the subjects they struggle in can act as invaluable motivation.

 If you have a concern, make an appointment and have a face-to-face meeting.
 Although email communication can be efficient, personal communication is more effective for problem-solving.
-Email is perfect for questions about supplies or homework, but problems are best sorted in person.
+Email is perfect for questions about supplies or homework.
+However, face-to-face is the best way to sort bigger problems.
 It leaves less to interpretation and can get resolution must faster and more efficiently.

 Both help stimulate imaginations, promote literacy, increased vocabulary, and focus.
 In play, children practice skills like numeracy, increases problem-solving, cognitive-linguistic abilities, memory, and reasoning (read more here).

-- Have a regular routine and provide good nutrition for your child.
+Have a regular routine and provide good nutrition for your child.

 Resist the natural inclination to solve your child’s problems.
-Let them learn through experiences.
+Let him learn through experiences.
 The only way to develop into a kind, mature, responsible person is to learn resiliency.

 Want to print these off to remember them or pin them so other parents can benefit from these insights too?
 Click below.